 The illustration below shows two cubes back on the pyramid.
-The two boxes must maintain their inverse relationship.
-As shown, the inner box has become slightly smaller.
-As an equal and opposite response, the outer box has become slightly larger.
+It is a requirement that the two boxes maintain their inverse relationship.
+The inner box has become slightly smaller.
+As an inverse response, the outer box has become slightly larger as shown:

 2. When The Inner Box Gets Close To The Apex

 Now that you see how this system works, take the slice and move it up a little further toward the apex of the pyramid.
 As the slice moves toward the apex of the pyramid it takes the inner box with it.

 The inner box is reduced again by half.
 Correspondingly the outer box doubles in size.

 As the slice moves towards the apex the inner box becomes smaller and the outer box becomes larger.
 The inner box is now one fourth its original size and the outer cube is four times its original size as shown here:

 We have made two movements of the boxes.
 First we reduced the inner box by half.
 Then we reduced it again by half.
 Correspondingly the outer cube doubled in size.
 Then it doubled again.

 Instead of moving in jumps, I want to think about constant movement.
 Take the slicing plane and start moving it slowly toward the apex of the pyramid.
 As you move it, imagine what it happens to the inner and outer boxes.
 As you move the slicing plane up toward the apex, the inner box is becoming smaller.

 Correspondingly the outer box is becoming larger.